andyceo/bash_scripts/monitoring-certificate/README.md

 ## Volumes

-This script does not provide any volumes, but it is required to pass Let's Encrypt (Certbot) data directory from host system to container to be able to discover domains inside.
+This script does not provide any volumes, but it is required to pass Let's Encrypt (Certbot) data directory from host system to container to discover domains inside Let's Encrypt (Cerbot) data directory.

 Provide: